mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 ### 2. A new Front-end build workflow

-I am not the kind of developer who jumps on the latest technology that comes around just because.
-As tempting as this may be, I first ask myself, will this new tool do something my current tools are not able to do?
-Or, will this improve the way I am doing things?
-I have been faithful to Gulp and its ecosystem for as long as I can remember because it did everything I needed done in a very efficient manner.
-However, given that it has been so long since using Gulp, I thought I would look into what the next tooling looks like for a front-end project.
-The obvious choice seemed to be Webpack, but as I looked closer into this I discovered [Vite](https://vitejs.dev/), "_The Next Genration Frontend Tooling_".
-Vite delivers on its promise of being "blazing fast" and its ecosystem is great and growing.
+I personally have been faithful to Gulp and its ecosystem as a front-end build tool for as long as I can remember because it did everything I needed done in a very efficient manner.
+The Drupal project we maintain also used Gulp, but as part of this migration, we wanted to see what other options are out there that could improve our workflow.
+The obvious choice seemed to be Webpack, but as we looked closer into this we learned about [Vite](https://vitejs.dev/), "_The Next Genration Frontend Tooling_".
+Vite delivers on its promise of being "_blazing fast_" and its ecosystem is great and growing.
 It was quite the shift going from Gulp to a system like Vite, but after learning more about it the choice was clear.

 ### 3. No more Sass in favor of PostCSS

 CSS has drastically improved in recent years.
 It is now possible with plain CSS, to do many of the things you used to only be able to with Sass or similar CSS Preprocessor.
-Eliminating Sass from our workflow meant we would also be able to get rid off many other node dependencies related to Sass.
+Eliminating Sass from our workflow meant we would also be able to get rid of many other node dependencies related to Sass.
 The goal for this project was to use plain CSS in combination with PostCSS and one bonus of using Vite is that Vite offers PostCSS processing out of the box without additional plugins or dependencies.
 Ofcourse if you want to do more advance PostCSS processing you will probably need some external dependencies.

-## The new Storybook Drupal environment
+## Building the new Storybook Drupal environment

 We already had a catalog of components to migrate from Patternlab to Storybook.
 We wanted to switch design systems but not have to rebuild or refactor the components.
 The main challenge was, how do we use all the markup and logic written in Twig, in Storybook?
 Let's go over how this was accomplished.
 This will be a high-level overview to callout only the most important and Drupal-related parts.